 A Spark of Hope

 But then, out of nowhere, a tiny ounce of strength fills your hand and you punch back.
 You have no idea what came over you.
-Ed barely felt that tiny punch you threw, but you felt it.
+The eating disorder barely felt that tiny punch you threw, but you felt it.
 You felt something you have never felt before.
 What was it?
 That tiny little ounce of strength was something you have never had before, and now you want it again.

 Falling Down Again

-It all gets too heavy but as you fall back down into the darkness, yet that little voice inside you tells you try again.
+It all gets too heavy but as you fall back down into the darkness.
+Yet that little voice inside you tells you try again.
 You feel what you never thought you could.
 Hope.
 Where did it come from?
 You have no idea, but you try again and this time, with double the strength.